What is Fenugreek or Testofen?

 The men were given one of three supplement combinations:

-If you are not familiar with dextrose it’s just a simple sugar so it should have absolutely no bearing on gaining strength.
+If you are not familiar with dextrose is a simple sugar so it should have absolutely no bearing on gaining strength (although it may enhance the effects of creatine when they are combined).

 At the end of the study, the researchers concluded the combination of “creatine with fenugreek” and “creatine with dextrose” were similarly effective at increasing strength while the placebo group did not see a significant increase.

 The common denominator here of course is creatine.
-It increased strength equally whether it was paired with either fenugreek or sugar.
+It increased strength equally whether it was paired with either fenugreek or dextrose.

 It’s been extremely well documented that creatine boosts muscle strength and weightlifting performance.
 (4)